First Time User? Enroll now.

 Treatment of epithelioid hemangioma

 There is no standard treatment for epithelioid hemangioma because it has not been studied in clinical trials.
-Treatment consists of curettage, sclerotherapy, and resection, or rarely, radiation therapy.[139,143]
+Treatment consists of curettage, sclerotherapy, and resection, or rarely, radiation therapy.[145,149]

 Pyogenic Granuloma (Lobular Capillary Hemangioma)

 Histologically, these lesions are composed of capillaries and venules with plump endothelial cells separated into lobules by fibromyxoid stroma.
-Some untreated lesions eventually atrophy, become fibromatous, and slowly regress.
+Some untreated lesions eventually atrophy, become fibromatous, and regress over months to years.

 Treatment of pyogenic granuloma